-- 9.1.2.2.
-All amounts billed to members are due to the office by the 20th of the following month.
-If the billed amount is not paid in full, the member will be ineligible until account is brought current.
-Interest and/or other service charges will be assessed on all past due accounts, (i.e., June 20 statement, payment must be received by July 20 in full or member becomes ineligible.) - 9.1.2.3.
-If there are two incidents of repeat offenders with accounts going to collections they must petition the Board of Directors for WPRA membership.
+9.1.2.2.
+All amounts billed to members, other than entry fees, are due to the office by the 20th of the following month.

+9.1.2.3.
+If there are two incidents of repeat offenders with accounts going to collections they must petition the

+Board of Directors for WPRA membership.